 After coming onto the blogging scene i’m a lot more aware of vegans and their lifestyle.
 I follow quite a few bloggers who share vegan recipes and their experience with going vegan and how it’s affected their life, whether that be good or bad.
 I’ve never been vegan or vegetarian in my life but recently i’ve thought about trying a vegan based diet for a week in order to see if I could maintain.
-However, I hate most vegetables and looking into vegan recipes i’d have been eating just pasta and mushrooms for a whole week so instead I decided to Interview 2 of my blogging friends who are vegan and ask them the same questions to see how their lifestyles differ even though they follow the same diet.
+However, I hate most vegetables and looking into vegan recipes i’d have been eating just pasta and mushrooms for a whole week so instead I decided to Interview 2 of my blogging friends who are vegan and asked them the same questions to see how their lifestyles differ even though they follow the same diet.
 (All photos are either from Sophie or Sophie, so credit to them for their fab food photography!)

 Sophie from Glowsteady

 - Why did you choose to go vegan?
 For me it was mainly a health thing.
 I was never a vegetarian but I didn’t eat much meat (maybe once a week) and I was getting some rashes on my face.
 I realised they cleared up when I ate less dairy and slowly started to cut down subconsciously.
 When I moved home after uni I thought I’d try it for two weeks to see how it went and the two weeks turned into three and a bit years.